jvlad/minsksoft/README.md

   * texts: articles, posts, essays
   * images: logos, scanned graphical works, schemes

-are created by Vlad Zamskoi and are allowed for re-distribution under the conditions of
+are created by Vlad Zamskoi (@jvlad) and are allowed for re-distribution under the conditions of
 **Creative Commons Attribution + Noncommercial + ShareAlike (BY-NC-SA)** licence.

 Basically it means that anybody who have access to these works shouldn't be worried if they